UbuntuGaming/Proton-Bleeding-Edge-AVX512/README.md

 >Question 3: Release vs Pre-release?
 >
 >Answer 3: From time to time you might get a pre-release build.
-Days after the stable release. this won't be as refined as the main release & might contain stuff that will be removed or updated in the actual release.
+This won't be as refined as the main release & might contain stuff that will be removed or updated in the actual release.

->Question 4: Can i get the source?
+>Question 4: What is the 'Proton-NoSteam' Folder?
 >
->Answer 4: The source is a direct copy of bleeding-edge-(Insert-commit) With a few build changes to Proton & it's subprojects.
-But this repository does not have any actual source changes excluding workarounds to fix issues.

->Question 5: Is my performance going to increase by a dramatic amount?
+>Answer 4: This allows you to use Proton outside of Steam for non-steam Windows applications, Read the 'EditMe!' script to learn how to use it.

+>Question 5: Full PGO + LTO on Wine?
 >
->Answer 5: Performance gains are negligible in my testing (Tried both -O2 & -O3) even with AVX+PGO+LTO on some subprojects.
-But i paid for the whole CPU, I'm going to use the whole CPU!.
+>Answer 5: Working on it.

+>Question 6: Does BleedingEdge-AVX512 work with MIDI devices?
 >
->This repository serves to save people time bothering to compile Proton with AVX512 support themselves, with most™️ the issues pre-solved, or currently being figured out.

->Question 6: What is the 'Proton-NoSteam' Folder?
->
->Answer 6: This allows you to use Proton outside of Steam for non-steam Windows applications, Read the 'EditMe!' script to learn how to use it.

->Question 7: Proton-No-Steam How do i get the icon for my application to add to a .Desktop file?
->
->Answer 7: Currently it's just a script, I will soon start packaging Proton with a open-source tool for pulling the icon.

->Question 8: Full PGO + LTO on Wine?
->
->Answer 8: ~~You won't get LTO.
-But as for PGO i'm working on it..
-(When i do get it working only expect one build per month..)~~
->
-> I don't have the tools to PGO all of Wine, I would need alot of storage & a huge collection of games.
-I might revisit this in the future.

->Question 9: Proton-No-Steam does music production software work with MIDI devices?
->
->Answer 9: Yes, If the software runs & doesn't require web-browser callbacks to activate.
-Most MIDI devices will work as if it was native windows.
-System & software may require additional tuning to get it working flawlessly.
+>Answer 6: Yes, It's Wine.
+If the software runs.
+Most USB MIDI devices will work as if it was native windows, Other device types haven't been tested.
+System & software may require additional tuning to get everything working flawlessly.
+Software that requires online activation through a browser is being worked out, But is not a priority.

 # Universal Variables: